 Standard name EAS 48 "Revenue from contracts with customers" Nature of change It issued a new standard for revenue recognition, replacing Egyptian Accounting Standard No. 11 covering contracts for sales of goods and services and Egyptian Accounting Standard No. 8 covering construction contracts.
 The new standard is based on the principle of revenue recognition when transferring control of goods or services to a customer.

-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020

 (All amounts in the notes are shown in Egyptian Pounds unless otherwise stated)

 New Egyptian Accounting Standards ("EAS") and interpretations adopted (continued)